 Eviction & Contract Termination.
+Eviction & Contract Termination.
 Residence hall eviction involves removal from the University residence hall community for conduct which demonstrates an inability to function appropriately in the residence hall situation.
 Such eviction may be permanent or for a specified number of semesters.
 Such an eviction prohibits accessibility to all or designated residence halls and associated dining facilities.
-Access will not be permitted without securing prior approval from the Associate Vice President for Student Life (or Designee), the Vice President for Student Life, or the University Disciplinary Committee (whomever or whichever brought the eviction).
+Access will not be permitted without securing prior approval from the Associate Vice President/Dean of Students (or Designee), the Vice President of Student Affairs & Enrollment Management, or the University Disciplinary Committee (whomever or whichever brought the eviction).
 In no case will the eviction be less than the remainder of the semester in which it takes place.
 Eviction involves the concurrent cancellation of the housing contract with applicable charges.
 Eviction may occur within 24 hours of official notice that the student must vacate a residence hall.
 If the student appeals the decision for eviction to the appropriate Appeals Officer, the student must vacate until the appeal is heard and acted upon.